Battling Rust – How I Treat The Rust On My LDV Convoy Camper

 In addition to the ECU problem water ingress from here can cause pooling underneath the matting on the cab floor which can lead to the seat mountings becoming rusted and weak.
 Apart from not being very safe, this is an MOT failure in England.

 I think this is pretty much universal for all old vans.
 Wheel arches get hammered pretty hard all year round.
 Stones and pebbles are constantly thrown at the inside surfaces which are then doused with water, salt and other substances found on roads.
-Needless to say, they often rust.

 Mine started bubbling at the same place on either side.
 When I did a bit of investigatory prodding with a screwdriver I found that, below the paintwork, large areas of bodywork were completely rotten and started to fall away.